 As project manager for this biennial gathering, I had prayed and I had planned.
 And yes, I had drafted a spreadsheet with a line item for each family for each day and scheduled activity.
 I had tried to anticipate needs.
-I had allowed flex time.
+Flex time?
+Check!
 I had even shared the spreadsheet so everyone could give input and be a player in this game.

 On paper the plan was good.
 In practice it was messy.

 I found myself dropping back into old habits.
 Trying to keep everyone happy.
 Trying to control the outcomes, not just the planning.
-Trying to manage the details that multiplied by geometric progression.
-Trying to get the 4 year old to stop belting out “Let It Go!” –which was actually a good lyric for me if I had only listened to it.
+Not to mention the details that multiplied by geometric progression.
+Even trying to get the 4 year old to stop belting out “Let It Go!” –which was actually a good lyric for me if I had only listened to it.